aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps4.rst

    (This will let you play the game with a friend -- after you enter in a word, a bunch of blank lines will print out, and then when they get the computer to play, they won't see the word you typed!)

    Save this Python program, and run it with the command line: ``cd`` to the correct directory where you saved the file, and then type ``python hangman.py``, as you learned last week.

-   **Submit** your python file called ``hangman.py`` AND a screenshot of you successfully running the code and playing the game to `Problem Set 4 Unix Exercises (same as above) <https://umich.instructure.com/courses/108426/assignments/139254>`_ on Canvas.

    .. sourcecode:: python